The unmodified original image is by NASA (NASA JPL image) [Public domain], via Wikimedia Commons

 The NASA JPL Computer Graphics Laboratory existed from 1977 to 1990 and was tasked with bringing the then new field of 3D computer graphics into applicable areas of NASA spaceflight operations.
 The lab produced computer animations of many spacecraft planetary encounters, including Voyager and Pioneer and other deep space missions.
 It also provided advanced computer graphics engineering support for the Voyager and other missions, and outside projects were Carl Sagan's Man and the Cosmos series, The Mechanical Universe, and the Annenberg Foundation's Mathematics!
 Series.

 How to Make a Planet: Visualizing Space at NASA/JPL

 June 6, 2018

-Dr. Rebecca Perry, University of Virginia, has been named the Society for the History of Technology and the National Aeronautics and Space Administration 2018-19 Fellow in Aerospace History, to research the CGL history, and do presentations, talks and papers, starting in October 2018.
+Dr. Rebecca Perry has been named the Society for the History of Technology and the National Aeronautics and Space Administration 2018-19 Fellow in Aerospace History, to research and publish about the CGL.

 bent over backwards to host this site - thx!

 © 2016-2021 Julian E Gómez.
 All rights reserved.